May 28, 2026

 👉 For balanced optimization, read: How to fix blurry Blogger images without slowing down your site

-Step 3: Compress images before uploading
+Step 3: Save images in web-ready dimensions before uploading

-150KB whenever possible
+150KB to 200KB whenever possible

-👉 Read up: Understanding Blogger WebP compression
+👉 Read up:

 Step 4: Use responsive image scaling